Advance HE Collaborative Development Fund

 Advance HE is dedicated to supporting the development of our members based on sector needs, and provides funding to help enable this.
 Previously, funding had been in the form of our Small Development Projects (SDPs), which were launched in 2004 and more recently, our Good Practice Grants.

-For the 2020-21 member benefit year, funding will be available to our global membership base in the form of our Collaborative Development Fund, which aims to harness the knowledge, experience and innovative capabilities of our members in order to address current challenges within the HE sector.
+For the 2020-21 member benefit year, funding was available to our global membership base in the form of our Collaborative Development Fund, which aims to harness the knowledge, experience and innovative capabilities of our members in order to address current challenges within the HE sector.

-We invite our colleagues at member institutions to apply for the funding of between £20,000 and £35,000 per project, with projects starting in February 2021.
-The application deadline has been extended to 12:00 GMT 29 January 2021.
+We invited our colleagues at member institutions to apply for the Collaborative Development Fund of between £20,000 and £35,000 per project, with projects starting in February 2021.
+Queen Mary Academy, Queen Mary, University of London were awarded the funding for this project.

 Developing flexible ecosystems for education that support student success: where are we now, what works and where next?